Akkii4/Blockchain_Concepts/Solidity-Blockhain_Facts.md

 as long as they are called externally and not from another contract or anonther state changing function.

 13. Ethereum's Block Gas limit is of 30 million gas as of 2023.

+14. There's no difference between an internal function and a private function remains once the contract is compiled.
 ```

 _New points are added whenever something interesting strikes_